younei/paramfree-FT-hetero/README.md

 This repository contains the source code for the thesis submitted in part requirement for the MSc Computational Statistics and Machine Learning at University College London.

 ### 🐳  Installation using Docker

-📍The following steps should be conducted on your terminal and make sure you have already installed Docker on your machine
+📍 The following steps should be conducted on your terminal and make sure you have already installed Docker on your machine

 1. `git clone` this repository to your local machine 🖥
 2. `cd` to the cloned repository